 Experimental research activities for restoration are fundamental in all phases of the project, yet they still face practical and budgetary difficulties in professional practice.
 Tight schedules and a weak culture of planning limit their application.
 Experience shows, however, that coordination among skills, promoted by the site supervision, enables a targeted planning of diagnostic investigations.
 The paper discusses case studies, analytical methodologies, and the central role of stratigraphic analysis as a knowledge base for improving the quality of restoration projects.

 Attività diagnostica e cantiere di restauro.
-Alcuni esempi per una cultura della programmazione
+Alcuni esempi per una cultura della programmazione = Diagnostic activities and restoration worksite.
+Some examples for a culture of planning

-Isabella Zamboni
+Zamboni, Isabella

 2026-01-01